 Medium mouthfeel with good carbonation.
-Nice finish with bitter hops, pine and malt flavors left subtly behind on the palate.
+No appreciable alcohol taste.
+Dry finish with fruit and spice left on the palate at the end.